xapian/xapian-docsprint/concepts/search/queries.rst

 documents:

 * :xapian-just-constant:`OP_FILTER` - matches documents which match both
-  subqueries, but the weight is only taken from the left subquery
+  subqueries, but the weight is only taken from the left subquery (in other respects it acts like :xapian-just-constant:`OP_AND`)
 * :xapian-just-constant:`OP_AND_NOT` - matches documents which match the
   left subquery but don't match the right hand one (with weights coming from the left subquery)

-.. todo:: Note on difference between OP_FILTER and OP_AND?

 Value ranges
 ~~~~~~~~~~~~